VanAndelInstitute/lambdaR/README.md

 mv ../local_hold local
 ```

+## Boto layer (DEPRECATED)

+This is no longer necessary, but I will leave this here in case I need to refer to it in the future:

 Although boto3 is allegedly installed on the AMI used by Lambda functions, I can't seem to find it.
 For example, `python -c "import boto3"` fails.
 And
 loading the `botor` R package also fails.
 So for now, I create another layer to contain python dependencies.